SalvatoreTosti/simple-live-reload/README.md

-# Simple Live Reload Helper
+# Dead simple live reload module

-A lightweight JavaScript helper for automatically reloading the page when changes are detected in local files (when running on `localhost`, `127.0.0.1`, or `[::1]`).
+A lightweight JavaScript helper for automatically reloading the page when changes are detected in local files.
+Perfect for simple static sites.

-## Features

-- Watches the current page and any new resources requested.
-- Reloads the page if any resource changes (based on `Last-Modified` or `ETag` headers).
-- Configurable interval for checks.
-- Debug mode for logging watched files.

-## Installation
+## Get started

 1. Add the script to your HTML file.